RajuGanapathiraju/Dark_Web_Exposure/README.md

 node index.js
 ```

-The script will iterate through each keyword, retrieve a token from torch dark web search engine, perform the search, and save the results to HTML files.
+The script will iterate through each keyword, retrieve a token from torch dark web search engine, perform the search, and console the results.

 ##Notes
 Ensure you have Tor configured properly for anonymous browsing.